 - Transmission limitations prevent full delivery of renewable energy.
-A minimum of 5 TWh of renewable energy in 2030 and 10 TWh in 2035 are projected to be curtailed due to transmission limitations in renewable pockets.
+A minimum of 5 TWh of renewable energy in 2030 and 10 TWh in 2035 is are projected to be curtailed due to transmission limitations in renewable pockets.
 This equates to roughly 5% less renewable energy that can be counted toward the CLCPA targets. - Transmission expansion is critical to facilitating efficient CLCPA energy target achievement.
-The current New York transmission system, at both local and bulk levels, is inadequate to achieve currently required policy objectives.
+The current New York transmission system, at both local and bulk levels. is inadequate to achieve currently required policy objectives.
 Some renewable generation pockets throughout the State already face curtailments, more curtailments will be experienced in the future and will become more constrained as an increasing number of intermittent generation resources connect. - Four pockets will particularly benefit from transmission expansion.
 The Finger Lakes (Z1), Southern Tier (Z2), Watertown (X3), and Long Island.
-Without investment in transmission, these areas of the New York grid will experience persistent and significant limitations to deliver the renewable power from these pockets to consumers in the upcoming years.
+Without investment in transmission, these areas of the New York grid will experience persistent and significant limitations to deliver the renewable power from these pockets to consumers in the upcoming years. - Coordination of renewable energy additions, commercialization, and development of DEFRs, and fossil fuel plant operation over the next 18 years will be essential to facilitate an orderly transition of the grid.
+The large amount of renewable energy additions required to achieve the CLCPA mandates will impact the operations of the existing fossil fuel fleet in the remaining 18year transition to an emission-free grid.
+There will be a greater need for resources that can operate more flexibly to meet the increased variability associated with wind and solar generation.
+This Outlook demonstrates that the flexible units will be dispatched more frequently during the transition.